| Globalization,

 each tech job produces 6.5 support jobs, in construction

-''Information technology has made
+and services. ''Information technology has made

 millionaires out of ordinary people [in India] because of